xfenix/xfenix/README.md

 <br>
 Sometimes I speak at conferences and also participate in podcasts.
 <br>
 More information about me and contacts can be found on my website https://xfenix.ru/.
+Also, you can [download my CV here](./summary.pdf).